Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 We anchor into self-trust, learn to love who we are and honour the person we are becoming.
 It doesn’t mean we’ll never feel discomfort again, but it means we know we can meet those moments with curiosity and kindness, rather than fear.

-Reflection, clarity, and growth settle into something subtle but steady within us, helping us weather any storm.
+Reflection, clarity, and growth settle into something subtle but consistent within us, helping us weather any storm.

 We return to ourselves and to who we wish to be and that is a powerful transition.